Mary Lou Jepsen: MIT Media Lab and OLPC

 In 2005 Jepsen joined the faculty of the MIT Media Lab as a professor with a tenure-track position.
 Here she started the Nomadic Displays Group, and co-created the first holographic video system in the world in 1989, where the interference structure of the hologram was computed at video rates, and shown on her hand-made display.
 This system inspired a new subfield of holographic video and received numerous awards.

 Working with Nicholas Negroponte, she simultaneously co-founded One Laptop per Child, a $100 computer, the lowest-power laptop ever made.
 As of 2013, millions of units have shipped to children in the developing world and revenues are beyond the billion dollar mark.
 There are deployments in over 50 countries and in more than 25 different languages.
 For the entire first year of the effort (2005) she was the only employee of One Laptop per Child [OLPC].
 By the end of 2005, she had completed the initial architecture, led the development of the first prototype, and signed up some of the world's largest manufacturers to produce the XO-1.
 By the end of 2007 she had led the laptop through development and into high volume mass production.
 At OLPC, Jepsen invented the laptop's sunlight-readable display technology and co-invented its ultra-low power management system, and transformed these inventions into high volume mass production.

 Pixel Qi

-Hooked on the impact that OLPC was having using the massive factory infrastructure of the world, she left Boston to split her time between Silicon Valley and Asia.
-In 2008 she started a for-profit company, Pixel Qi, to commercialize some of the technologies she invented at OLPC.
+In 2008, Jepsen started a for-profit company, Pixel Qi, to commercialize some of the technologies she invented at OLPC.
 The firm's business was based on the concept that the screen is the most critical component of any mobile device.
 It aimed to deliver high performance, low-power, sunlight-readable screens for mobile devices.
 The long-term vision of Pixel Qi was to create devices that never needed to be recharged by lowering the power consumption and using alternative power generation and battery technologies.
 Its screens became available in a few dozen commercial and specialized products with sunlight readability, and reduced screen power consumption (which typically accounts for about 90% of the power draw in a tablet, and 70% of the power draw on a standard cell phone.